353words/looping/README.md

 03 {elliot logout}
 ```

-Listing 17 show how to run the program.
+Listing 17 shows how to run the program.
 On line 01 you set the `GOEXPERIMENT` environment variable and use `go run` to run the program.
 On lines 01-02 you can see the output which does not contain the invalid event.